neuralvis/elpa-mirror/melpa/zephir-mode-readme.txt

   GNU Emacs major mode for editing Zephir code.
-Provides font-locking, indentation and navigation support.
+Provides syntax highlighting, indentation, movement, Imenu and navigation support.

   Zephir -- is a high level language that eases the creation and maintainability of extensions for PHP.
 Zephir extensions are